-- (11) To authenticate by his or her signature, when necessary or required by law, all bills, memorials, resolutions, orders, proceedings, writs, warrants, and subpoenas issued by order of the Assembly. - (b) The Speaker shall be ex officio member of all Assembly and joint committees with all of the rights and privileges of that membership, except the right to vote.
+- (7) To establish a schedule of meetings of standing committees or subcommittees and to approve special meetings at a time different from the scheduled time. - (8) To have general control and direction over the Journals, papers, and bills of the Assembly and to establish a procedure in accordance with Rule 118 for admitting employees of the Legislature to the Assembly Chamber, including the Lobby in the rear of the Chamber and any hallway or area of the floor that is adjacent to the desks occupied by the assistants to the Chief Clerk. - (9) To act as Chairperson of the Committee of the Whole. - (10) To order the Lobby and Gallery cleared whenever the Speaker deems it necessary. - (11) To authenticate by the Speaker's signature, when necessary or required by law, all bills, memorials, resolutions, orders, proceedings, writs, warrants, and subpoenas issued by order of the Assembly. - (b) The Speaker is an ex officio member of all Assembly and joint committees with all of the rights and privileges of that membership, except the right to vote.
 In counting a quorum of any of those committees, the Speaker shall not be counted as a member. - (c) The Speaker shall, at each regular session, appoint a Member of the Assembly to serve on the Judicial Council pursuant to Section 6 of Article VI of the California Constitution.